32: A “BIRTH” DAY IN OHIO

 This was the seat and desk reportedly used by Hiram Grant when he attended school here.
 Although the bench looked very old, I had trouble believing that young Grant’s butt once plopped on the spot where I stood.

 We were finished in Georgetown and it was time to head for the northern section of Cincinnati to find the birthplace of William Howard Taft.
-Around 2:30pm, we arrived at the Mount Auburn Historic District of Cincinnati and Tom parked the Avenger in the designated area behind the Taft museum that was near the birth house.
+Around 2:30pm, we arrived at the Mount Auburn Historic District of Cincinnati and Tom parked the Avenger in the designated area behind the Taft Museum that was near the birth house.
 Because of the time, we decided to tour the house before we captured images of the exterior – the museum and house closed at 4:00pm and we didn’t want to cut our stay short.
 Once inside the historic home, it didn’t take long for us to realize that almost every stick of furniture in the building was a period piece.
 There may have been a cabinet or a desk that was original to the Taft house, but that was it.

 As I stood on the fireplace mantel in the room where William Howard Taft was born on September 15, 1857, I thought about what his parents Alphonso and Louise said shortly after he was born.
 Although they had hoped for a girl, baby William was deemed “well and hearty”.
 In other words, they believed he was on the chubby side right out of the chute.